 In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If you don’t want to back up your site yourself, then consider using professional WordPress help services, or use backup plugins.
+If you don’t want to do your own site backups, then hire a professional service, or use WordPress backup plugins.

-- You can read about a WordPress backup plugin that we recommend using to perform complete WordPress file and database backups here: Back Up, Clone & Protect Your WP Website With Backup Creator WP Plugin
+- You can learn more about a WordPress backup plugin that we recommend using to automate WordPress file and database backups here: Back Up, Copy And Protect Your WordPress Web Sites With Backup Creator Plugin For WordPress

 - For professional WordPress help and technical support, see our WordPress Services Directory